MkZb/stream-overlay-events/README.md

 # DESCRIPTION IS OUT OF DATE

 This project evolved into entire container for a modules one of which was an initial idea of the project.
 Down bellow is description of a single module, this README will be updated later.
+Also UI is COMOLETELY broken, you should change config.json files by hand now, it will take a long time to fix it.

 ## Twitch Sound Streak Bot